CapricanDRJ/witchers_shakespeare/index.md

 His hungry heart for power fiercely doth yearn.

-For Watchers' fate I tremble, lest it fall,
+For Witchers' fate I tremble, lest it fall,

 A victim to his pride that conquers all.